The study, published in the journal, Animal Feed Science and Technology, was run under the EU funded Feed-a-Gene project.

 The only differences observed were higher GIT development and lower carcass yield in dehulled in comparison to non-dehulled products, they found.

-The team said the motivation for this study was the reliance of European broiler systems on imported SBM and the possibility of introducing novel SBM products from locally grown soybeans (Zander et al., 2016), as sustainability is an important aspect of the evaluation of alternative sources of protein for non-ruminant farm animals.
+The motivation for this study was the reliance of European broiler systems on imported SBM and the possibility of introducing novel SBM products from locally grown soybeans (Zander et al., 2016), as sustainability is an important aspect of the evaluation of alternative sources of protein for non-ruminant farm animals.

 “Feed provision represents the poultry industry's biggest environmental issue (Leinonen et al., 2012; Tallentire et al., 2017), exacerbated by the inclusion of imported soybeans from South America where they are grown in vast monocultures on land obtained via deforestation (de Visser et al., 2014; Kebreab et al., 2016).